kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used On: FlowSchema and PriorityLevelConfiguration Objcts

-This label  is used to manage the behavior of the kube-apiserver for specific Kubernetes objects, namely FlowSchema and PriorityLevelConfiguration.
+This label  is used to manage the behavior of the API Server for specific Kubernetes objects, namely FlowSchema and PriorityLevelConfiguration.
 When set to "true" on a FlowSchema or PriorityLevelConfiguration object, it signifies that the kube-apiserver will take over the management of the object's specification.

 ### statefulset.kubernetes.io/pod-name {#statefulsetkubernetesiopod-name}